connoraking/Boston-Airbnb-Listings/README.md

 ## Maps and Geospatial Analysis

 Since GitHub's Markdown rendering does not support intreactive content directly, I cannot embed the the interactive maps into the document.
 Instead I will embedd png files for the maps.
 As a limitation, you won't be able to see the tooltips for each marker.
-Please check out the [Shiny app](https://connoraking.shinyapps.io/boston_listings_app/) I created which includes all features and interactivity.
+Please check out the [Shiny app](https://connoraking.shinyapps.io/boston_listings_app/) I created which includes all features and interactivity.r

 ### Map with Listings
 ![](map_pics/p_listings.png)<!-- -->